Integrating with Kafka

-In this guide, you'll learn how to use DBOS transactions and workflows to process Kafka messages with exactly-once semantics.
+In this guide, you'll learn how to use DBOS workflows to process Kafka messages exactly-once.

-First, install the DBOS library for KafkaJS in your application:
+First, install the DBOS integration for KafkaJS in your application:

 npm install @dbos-inc/dbos-kafkajs

-Then, define your transaction or workflow.
+Then, define your workflow.
 It must take in the Kafka topic, partition, and message as inputs:

 import { DBOS } from '@dbos-inc/dbos-sdk';